dafny-lang/dafny/docs/OnlineTutorial/guide.md

 return a value from a method, the value is assigned to one of the named return values sometime before a `return` statement.
 In fact, the return values act very much like local variables, and can be assigned to more than once.
-The input parameters, however, are read only. `Return` statements are used when one wants to return before reaching the end of the body block of the method.
+The input parameters, however, are read only. `return` statements are used when one wants to return before reaching the end of the body block of the method.
 Return statements can be just the `return` keyword (where the current value of the out parameters are used), or they can take a list of values to return.
 There are